Brokk-Sindre/ft-oda-documentation/docs/compliance/licensing/terms-of-service.md

 These Terms of Service govern access to and use of the Danish Parliament Open Data API ("the Service"), provided by the Danish Parliament (Folketinget) through the domain oda.ft.dk.
 The Service provides structured access to parliamentary data including:

 - Parliamentary cases (Sager) and proceedings
-- Political actor information (Aktører)
+- Political actor information (AktÃ¸rer)
 - Voting records (Stemmer) and patterns
 - Parliamentary documents (Dokumenter)
-- Committee activities (Møder) and decisions
+- Committee activities (MÃ¸der) and decisions
 - Historical parliamentary data dating back to 1953

 ### Legal Framework